The lattice of varieties of monoids: Special elements

-Over the past~15 years, a number of articles were devoted to the examination of elements of all aforementioned types in the lattice $\mathbb{SEM}$ and some of its sublattices, such as $\mathbb{COM}_{\sem}$ and $\mathbb{OC}_{\sem}$.
-Initial results were overviewed in~\cite[Section~14]{Shevrin-Vernikov-Volkov-09}.
-Significantly more results were systematized in the relatively recent survey~\cite{Vernikov-15} devoted entirely to the problems under discussion.\footnote{An extended version of this survey, which is periodically updated as new results are found and/or new articles are published, is available at http://arxiv.org/abs/1309.0228.} Results concerning the lattice $\mathbb{SEM}$ that were surveyed in~\cite{Vernikov-15} or obtained later can be briefly described as follows.
-Six types of elements in $\mathbb{SEM}$---neutral, standard, costandard, distributive, cancellable and lower-modular---have been completely determined.
-For codistributive, modular and upper-modular elements in $\mathbb{SEM}$, strong necessary conditions and descriptions in wide and important partial cases are found.
+Over the past~15 years, a number of articles were devoted to the examination of elements of the aforementioned types in the lattice $\mathbb{SEM}$ and some of its sublattices, such as $\mathbb{COM}_\mathsf{sem}$ and $\mathbb{OC}_\mathsf{sem}$.
+Initial results were overviewed in Shevrin \textit{et~al.}\@ \cite[Section~14]{Shevrin-Vernikov-Volkov-09}.
+Significantly more results were systematized in a more recent survey by Vernikov~\cite{Vernikov-15} devoted entirely to the problems under discussion.
+Results concerning the lattice $\mathbb{SEM}$ that were in this survey or obtained later can be briefly summarized as follows.
+Six types of elements in $\mathbb{SEM}$---neutral, standard, costandard, distributive, cancellable, and lower-modular---have been completely determined.
+For codistributive, modular, and upper-modular elements in $\mathbb{SEM}$, strong necessary conditions and descriptions in wide and important partial cases have been found.
 For modular elements, a non-trivial sufficient condition is known too.
-Further, some interrelations between special elements of different types in $\mathbb{SEM}$ that do not hold in abstract lattices have also been found.
-Namely, an element of $\mathbb{SEM}$ is standard if and only if it is distributive; is costandard if and only if it is neutral; is modular whenever it is lower-modular.
-For a description of all cancellable elements in $\mathbb{SEM}$, see~\cite[Theorem~1.1]{Shaprynskii-Skokov-Vernikov-19}; results on other special elements described in this paragraph can be found in~\cite[Section~3]{Vernikov-15}.
+Further, some interrelations between special elements of different types in $\mathbb{SEM}$ that do not hold in abstract lattices have also been found; specifically, for any variety $\mathbf X$ of semigroups, $\mathbf X$ is standard if and only if $\mathbf X$ is distributive, $\mathbf X$ is costandard if and only if $\mathbf X$ is neutral, and $\mathbf X$ is modular whenever $\mathbf X$ is lower-modular.
+For a description of all cancellable elements in $\mathbb{SEM}$, see Shaprynskii \textit{et~al.}\@ \cite[Theorem~1.1]{Shaprynskii-Skokov-Vernikov-19}; results on other special elements described in this paragraph can be found in Vernikov \cite[Section~3]{Vernikov-15}.

-Let us turn to special elements in the lattice $\mathbb{MON}$.
-Until recently, little information is known about them.
-To date, Gusev~\cite{Gusev-18b,Gusev-arx1} obtained a number of results in this direction, the most significant of which are given in the next two theorems.
+Regarding special elements in the lattice $\mathbb{MON}$, not much is known until recently, when some significant progress has been made \cite{Gusev-18b,Gusev-20b,Gusev-22+a,Gusev-Lee-21}.
+To date, the exact six types of special elements---neutral, standard, costandard, distributive, cancellable, and lower-modular---are completely described in the lattice $\mathbb{MON}$ as in the lattice $\mathbb{SEM}$.
+However, as we will see below, the interrelations between the types of special elements in the lattices $\mathbb{MON}$ and $\mathbb{SEM}$ differ drastically.
+The aforementioned classifications of the six types of special elements are summarized in the following three theorems.